c0ded00d1e12/ecen224/_labs/doorbell.md

 ```

 you would be using an absolute path.
 The path to your executable must be absolute in the `.service` file, so you must use the second command to run your program.

-**NOTE, you will also need to change any relative paths in your program to absolute paths.** So if you accessed your  `viewer` folder with a relative path, your program will not work when it is run as a daemon.
-You must change this to an absolute path.

 Once we have created the `.service` file, we can use the commands above to start and stop our program.
 However, what if I want to start my program when the computer boots?
 We need to **enable** our service.
 To do this, we can use the following command: